Schmidt217/NewDiceeGame/README.md

 # NewDiceeGame
-Newer version of the dicee game
+Newer version of the dicee game created after receiving advice from Trevor